-So now let’s talk about how to to write a good resume cover letter.
-There are three basic sections: the introduction, the section where you provide some key information about yourself (usually one or two paragraphs), and the closing.
-But there is so much more that goes into writing a good cover letter.
+So now let’s talk about how to to write a good resume cover letter and what you should include in the three basic sections: the introduction, the section where you provide some key information about yourself (usually one or two paragraphs), and the closing.
+But there is more you need to know!

-Before we get to the three main sections of your cover letter
+Before we get to the three sections of your cover letter

 A cover letter usually has a formal or semi-formal letter structure, meaning you have your name, address and contact info at the top (or as part of the closing).
 Then at the far left you have the date as well as the person’s name, title, company and address you’re sending it to.
 Then come the greeting, three main sections, and your closing.